M.A. in Statistics Hybrid Online/On-campus Program

 - The degree requirements and the actual diploma/M.A.
 Degree rewarded are identical for both the hybrid online/on-campus program and the regular on-campus program.

-Full-time Hybrid Program must be completed within three semesters:
+The full-time Hybrid Program must be completed within three semesters:

 Part-time domestic students: